pin-gao-cuhk/pin-gao_cuhk.github.io/_pages/about.md

   * Investment management in innovation market
   * Player matching in games (which I have no papers relevant to, but aim to focus on in the future)
   * Policy implications for government (for example carbon emission control) etc.
-* In order to outpt good application articles and convince the industry, I am learning and have grasped many methodologies, including:
+* In order to outpt good application articles and convince the industry, I am learning and have grasped various methodologies, including:
   *  Mechanism design
   *  Dyanmic programming and stochastic optimization
   *  Complexity analysis, bandits and online algorithms.